-The highly skilled and well trained gynecological surgeons at Marina Del Rey Hospital evaluate your symptoms and provide a treatment plan suitable for you.
+The highly skilled and well trained gynecological surgeons at Cedars-Sinai Marina del Rey Hospital evaluate your symptoms and provide a treatment plan suitable for you.
 They can choose from the various non-surgical and surgical treatment options available.

-The treatment that is suitable for your symptoms and severity of adenomyosis will be considered.
+The treatment that is suitable for your symptoms and the severity of adenomyosis will be considered.